 “The Dying Game portrays a society characterized by informing and tacit extortion.
 The author quickly establishes a Kafkaesque atmosphere with interrogations and protocols. […] The Dying Game is an accomplished literary composition, an impressive debut.”

 “Dense, unpredictable, and with a perfectly composed intrigue.
 The dystopian elements, that portray the kind of mechanization of society and instrumentalization of humanity that characterizes authoritarian societies, retain a vagueness which, paradoxically enough, makes it so much more credible.”

-“Åsa Avdic’s literary debut Isola is entertainment from the first to the last page.”
+“Åsa Avdic’s literary debut The Dying Game is entertainment from the first to the last page.”